cansik/visiongraph/README.md

 Get started with `visiongraph` by reading the **[documentation](https://cansik.github.io/visiongraph/visiongraph.html#documentation)**.

 ## Installation
-Visiongraph supports python `3.10` and `3.11`.
-Other versions might work as well but are not officially supported.
+Visiongraph supports Python 3.10 and 3.11.
+Other versions may also work, but are not officially supported.
+Usually this is a third-party dependency problem: for example, [pyrealsense2](https://pypi.org/project/pyrealsense2/#files) does not have wheel packages for `3.12`.

 To install visiongraph with all dependencies call [pip](https://pypi.org/project/pip/) like this: